kostyanoob/Epidemic-Simulator/README.md

 This software simulates the spread of a contagious disease in a community (organization, neighborhood, city, etc.).
 Testing and isolation strategies can be examined during the simulation and useful metrics are collected.
-See our paper [link to the paper will be posted upon acceptance] for the extensive description of the probabilistic implemented in our simulator.
+See our paper [link to the paper will be posted upon acceptance] for the extensive description of the probabilistic model implemented in our simulator.

 In brief, the simulation respects the **hyper-graph** of people associated with different groups.
 See an example of a graph below, where 14 people ( 9 students, 3 teachers a manager and a secretary) are associated with 3 groups (Class 1, Class 2, and Management).
 Each person can belong to 0 or more groups: